DeeGemini/DeeGemini/README.md

   <li>🌱 I am a top 1% senior software engineer with extensive experience in backend development, AI, and DevSecOps.</li>
   <li>💡 I'm inspired by software and IoT ideas I have had over the years, which motivated me to learn programming so I could bring them to life.</li>
   <li>🎯 My goal is to create impactful software solutions that address real-world challenges.
 Looking to the future, I aspire to establish a platform dedicated to nurturing young, emerging developers-especially graduates and post-graduates.
 By building my own company, I hope to offer them real-world experience and opportunities to grow, helping shape the next generation of tech innovators.</li>
+  <li> - 🔭 I'm currently working on the Multi-Device Call Tool project which allows users to use a single phone number across multiple devices.
+And I am also focusing on strengthening my JS and Node.js skills, and mastering PWAs (Progressive Web Apps)</li>
 </ul>

 ---